AstraZeneca/runnable/docs/getting_started/brief-concepts-output.md

 docker image digest as part of the log.
 * data: Any data generated as part of the nodes can be cataloged along with the [SHA identity](../../concepts/run-log/#data_catalog) of the file.
-* config: The run config used to make the run is also stored as part of the run logs.
+* config: The run config used to make the run is also stored as part of the run logs along with the pipeline definition.

 The [run log structure](../../concepts/run-log) of the output is exactly the same independent of where the